 Below you will find important information regarding your child's PE time slot and information on reading and homework.

 Year 2 will have the opportunity to change their own reading books daily.
-We will visit the library weekly, usually on a Thursday.
+We will visit the library weekly.
 Children will bring home their choice of a library book.
 Please ensure book bags are in school each and every day as we will be reading with each child throughout the week.

-We will have P.E weekly, sometimes on Tuesday, and sometimes on a Friday morning, but this is subject to change, so please ensure that your child has their P.E kit at school every day.
+Year 2 have P.E weekly, but this is subject to change, so please ensure that your child has their P.E kit at school every day.
 For health and safety reasons hair should be tied up and earrings MUST be removed for P.E.
 Your child will not be able to join in with P.E if they have earrings in.

 In English, we have been writing a diary entry.
 In set 3, we wrote a diary pretending to be Iris finding the lion in the garden.
 We then wrote a diary pretending to be the lion.
 We used time conjunctions to explain the day when Iris cared for the lion.
 In set 2 and 1, we wrote a diary entry as though we had found an elephant outside of our window.
 We have been making sure we read our writing back and add capital letters and full stops.

 In maths, we have been identifying tens and ones.
 We have been putting numbers into part-whole models.
 We have also been adding by partitioning.
 For example 53 = 50 + 3 because there are 5 tens and 3 ones in 53.

 We have had lots of fun cracking codes in History this week.
 Lots of us even took some codes home to try and create our own codes.
 We know that in World War I, people used to speak in code so they could pass on secrets to their allies without the enemies knowing.

 What a fun science lesson we had this week!
 We went outdoors to identify materials around our school.
 We spoke about why materials were used.
 For example, plastic was used for the nursery toys because they are weatherproof and can be wiped down if they get dirty.